 Brochures advertised the new Grand Central Terminal as a tourist-friendly space, an idea that continues through today.
 The terminal is a popular tourist destination for both its elaborate architecture (including a sculpture of the Roman god Mercury) and grand concourses that are home to ticket booths, shops, and dining spots.

 The oldest one of these dining spots is the Oyster Bar.
-The famous Campbell Apartment cocktail lounge is also nestled nearby.
 Particularly noteworthy when one first enters is the terminal’s exquisite astronomical ceiling.
 It contains depictions of various constellations, but many of them are reversed.
 This anomaly is rumored to be a “God’s-eye” view of the solar system.

 Despite its attractiveness, the terminal was actually scheduled for demolition in the 1960s.
 This was due to the impending bankruptcy of its owners.
 Fortunately for New York, former First Lady Jackie Onassis famously opposed the plan.
 Ultimately, Grand Central Station was saved when it was declared a city landmark.

 Today, Grand Central Station’s main information booth is in the center of the Main Concourse surrounded by the original artifacts and booths of the original train station.
 It is easily spotted by the famous four-faced brass clock on top.